 As a technical recruiter, it’s vital that you understand – what is a cloud architect?
 This means not only understanding the roles and responsibilities of the job but also recognizing the required skill set.

-A Cloud Architect is the person in charge of a company’s cloud infrastructure and computing strategy.
+According to Develux, a Cloud Architect is the person in charge of a company’s cloud infrastructure and computing strategy.
 It is a relatively new branch of IT specialization that has grown from software development and is currently in very high demand.

 Cloud architect job responsibilities